Kmack710/ps-playergroups/README.md

+## ALL CREDIT GOES TO PROJECT SLOTH
+## I have just edited this to use 710-lib so it works on both ESX and QBCore :)

 # THIS IS NOT A DRAG AND DROP SCRIPT
 This script is used as a tool to create and get data for player groups.
 There are no jobs or anything included with these files.